➤ How to Code a Game

 Spring boot will first search for the keys in the application.properties file, if not available then go to the application.yml file.

-STS IDE also provides built in option to convert properties file to YML file.
-Select the properties file => right click => You will see “Convert .properties to .yml” option.
+STS/Eclipse IDE also provides a built-in option to convert properties files to YML files.
+Select the properties file => right click => You will see the “Convert .properties to .yml” option.

 YAML with @ConfigurationProperties